START WITH IV ROCEPHIN

 • Oral treatment allows flexibility, fewer complications, and often strong outcomes

-• Lyme is complex, and each patient’s path to healing is unique
+• Lyme disease is complex, and each patient’s course is different

 🩺 What I Do in My Practice